Peter Oborne Attacks Amol Rajan on His Show -

-Yesterday Peter Oborne continued his onslaught on the Lobby’s tendency to relay anonymous “Downing Street sources” and how it shapes there commentary.
+Yesterday Peter Oborne continued his onslaught on the Lobby’s tendency to relay anonymous “Downing Street sources” and how it shapes their commentary.
 His campaign is working as hacks are noticeably straining to avoid using the “Downing Street source” phrase in their reports.
 Oborne went on Radio 2 with Amol Rajan yesterday.
 It got quite tasty, in the excerpt above he starts laying into Amol for his “client journalism” during his tenure as editor of the Independent.
 Enjoy…

 You can listen to the whole interview here (starts 1 hour 10 minutes in).
 At one point he calls one leading member of Her Majesty’s Lobby “sewage”…